Barry McGuigan: Amateur career

-McGuigan began his juvenile boxing career at the Wattlebridge Amateur Boxing Club, County Fermanagh and later moved to the Smithborough Amateur Boxing Club, County Monaghan.
-Under the guidance of trainers Danny McEntee and Frank Mulligan he rapidly established himself as an exceptional boxer.
+McGuigan began his juvenile boxing career at the Wattlebridge Amateur Boxing Club, County Fermanagh, and later moved to the Smithborough Amateur Boxing Club, County Monaghan.
 He won the All Ireland Amateur Championship in 1976 having defeated Martin Brereton.
-Notable opponents during his teenage years included Dubliner James Coughlan, whom he defeated at the age of 15, as well as Gordon McNeil (of Heaton, Newcastle upon Tyne) and Eric Clarke (of Hackney, London).
+Notable opponents during his teenage years included Dubliner James Coughlan, whom he defeated at the age of 15, and Gordon McNeil (of Heaton, Newcastle upon Tyne).

 McGuigan represented Northern Ireland in the Commonwealth Games at Edmonton 1978 and represented Ireland at the 1980 Summer Olympics in Moscow.

 1980 Olympic results

 Barry McGuigan competed at the 1980 Moscow Olympics as a featherweight; his record was: